 - CON: Work culture and structure is hierarchal

 Some expats may struggle with certain aspects of the work culture in Beijing, which reflect the Chinese workplace in general.
 For one, management is hierarchical, meaning that bosses are not accustomed to fielding questions from junior employees.
-Making suggestions or sharing opinions should be done skillfully and respectfully in this context, to avoid the appearance of criticism.
+Making suggestions or sharing opinions should be done skilfully and respectfully in this context, to avoid the appearance of criticism.
 Often, team members may even choose not to reveal problems to clients or managers, so as not to lose face.

 This extreme hierarchy, and lack of open lines of communication, may come as a bit of a shock to Westerners.